-You can book a CITB CSCS Test / HSE Test / RT Test at our Wokingham Centre but make sure you choose the right one and prepare for the test.
-Each test costs £50 (inc vat).
+Book a CITB Health Safety and Environment Test at our Wokingham Centre for £60+VAT.
+Make sure you choose the right one and prepare for the test.

 All workers have a right to work in places where risks to their health and safety are properly controlled.
 Health and safety is about stopping you getting hurt at work or ill through work.
 Your employer is responsible for health and safety, but you must help.